 Avoid games involving your hands and body

-One of the most common complaints from new puppy owners is when figuring out how to play with a puppy is nipping or biting during play.
+One of the most common complaints from new puppy owners when figuring out how to play with a puppy is nipping or biting during play.
 This is a normal play behavior.
 If you’ve ever watched a group of puppies playing, you may notice that they jump on each other, nip, or tug on each other’s ears, tails, and limbs as a way to initiate play.
-Your puppy may try to initiate play with you in the same way, which is why many puppies will go after moving hands or legs.
+Your puppy may try the same approach with you, nipping at moving hands or legs.
 Although this is normal play behavior, it still hurts, and is definitely not something we want to encourage!
+Whilst small puppy bites are tolerable you will feel quite differently when your dog is fully grown, so it's important to set boundaries early on.
+For more ways to stop them nipping, take a look at this guide on how to train a puppy not to bite.

 To help your puppy learn to play more appropriately, make sure you aren’t sending mixed signals.
-Never play with your puppy using your hands or body – including wrestling, rough housing, or hand-chasing games.
+Never play with your puppy using your hands or body – including wrestling, roughhousing, or hand-chasing games.
 Doing so will teach them that it’s okay to use your body as a chew toy.
 Instead, if your puppy gets nippy during play, redirect your puppy onto a more appropriate chew toy.
 If that doesn’t work, put your hands behind your back, or simply get up and walk away.
-With patience and consistency, your puppy will learn that play time ends when he gets too rough!
+Your puppy will soon get bored with the lack of attention.
+With patience and consistency, your puppy will learn that playtime ends when he gets too rough!

 Teach your puppy good play time manners